The baby budget: A 9-month calendar

 You just found out that you're pregnant—congratulations!
 But now that you've looked at your bank account, you're getting a little nervous.

-Babies can be mighty pricey; middle-income families spend an average of almost $13,000 during a child's first year of life, according to a 2013 USDA report.
+Babies can be mighty pricey; middle-income families spend an average of almost $13,000 during a child's first year of life.
 But fear not.
 You have nearly 10 months to prepare for the arrival of your little bundle of joy (and the expenses that he or she will bring).
 Take note of the following budget calendar to help stay on track until the baby comes.

 How to Save for a Baby

 Sit down and determine the amount of money you and your partner will need to spend every month.
 These fixed costs include your rent or mortgage, utilities, transportation costs, and any mandatory medical expenses.
 Then look at the variable costs you incur on a regular basis, which might include gym memberships, dining out, entertainment, and non-mandatory travel.

 Think about what you can cut back on, but be realistic about it.
 If going to one movie per month makes you a happier person, budget that in.
 The goal is to cut out impulse purchases.
 Once you have a handle on your spending, create savings goals that make sense to you.
 For example, try to dedicate a certain amount to a baby fund and a general savings fund.
 Save up to at least 20 percent of your net income, if you can.